Are you experiencing breast pain after breastfeeding or pumping? These tips can help you find breastfeeding pain relief.

-Sometimes the biggest comfort to breast pain after breastfeeding is simply knowing you’re not alone.
+Sometimes the biggest comfort is simply knowing you’re not alone.
 You’re not the only one who’s had excruciating stinging and burning sensations that come and go after feedings.
 Or even the discomfort of a bad latch that makes you dread the next feeding session.

 It’s all so discouraging, I know.

 Maybe you’re a few days into nursing and realizing that it’s much harder than you thought.
-Or perhaps you’re months into breastfeeding, only to hit a wall.
+Perhaps you’re months into breastfeeding, only to hit a wall.
 Either way, rest assured you’re not alone, and that you don’t have to be in pain, much less give up breastfeeding.

 But here’s the thing: you must do something about the pain, starting with talking to your doctor.
-While simple home remedies and steps can ease most pain, others need medical attention, including prescriptions only your doctor can provide.
+While home remedies can ease most pain, others need medical attention, including medicine only your doctor can provide.

 In other words: don’t ignore the pain—it’s there to tell you something.

-In this article, I’ll share the tips that helped ease my breast pain after breastfeeding—hopefully they can work for you, too:
+In this article, I’ll share the tips that helped ease my pain — hopefully they can work for you, too: